How do you let go of old ideas so you can have a happy life?

 Jax responded, “Then you will want me to do something else once the saddle is on.
 It doesn’t stop.”

 It was time to give Jax a new perspective.
-We explained that the food at Far View is not free and there is a give and take in this world.
+We explained that the food at the rescue facility is not free and there is a give and take in this world.
 He gets food and then does something in return to be fair.
 It can be as simple as being nice to the people who are nice to him.
 This is an exchange with minimal effort or expectations.

 Jax again reminded us that he didn’t want to do anything.
 But he did admit he thought the food was good.